joaohenggeler/eternal-wanderer/Source/README.md

 * `tumblr_max_status_length`: the maximum amount of characters in a Tumblr post.
 This should be set to the current Tumblr character limit.

+* `tumblr_max_video_duration`: the maximum duration of a Tumblr video (in seconds).
+This should be set to the current Tumblr video duration limit while taking into account the post frequency and the daily total limit.
+At the time of writing, this is a total of 60 minutes of video per day (or at most 450 seconds per video when posting every 3 hours).

 ## Custom Options

 Some of the options described above can be changed for specific snapshots using the `Options` column in the database.
 This column takes a JSON object with any options to override the default configuration.
 For example, if you wanted a recording to last longer and wanted to improve the chances of a short audio file being captured correctly, you could use the following: `{"min_duration": 60, "plugin_syncing_page_type": "reload_twice"}`.
 You can find a list of all mutable options in [`common/config.py`](common/config.py#L104).